sematext/browser-sdk/README.md

 ## Sending data to multiple receivers

-In order to configure the RUM script to send data to multiple RUM receivers you need to add the RUM snippet multiple times.
-Only the first snippet should have URL to the RUM script set so that it's loaded only once, for example:
+In order to configure the Experience script to send data to multiple Experience receivers you need to add the Experience snippet multiple times.
+Only the first snippet should have URL to the Experience script set so that it's loaded only once, for example:

 ```html
 <script type="text/javascript">